pymedphys/pymedphys/docs/developer/file-structure.rst

 that file's level within its own module.
 However, no file within ``mudensity`` is allowed to import from any file in ``gamma``.
 Note that a module's level is unaffected by which subpackage/s it is in.

-Thankfully, we are able to programatically check for any improper file levelling.
-PyMedPhys' automated test suite includes a Python package called ``layer-linter``, which does just that!

 For a further, in-depth explanation of the philosophy behind levelling dependencies, see the :ref:`john-lakos` section.